Jelena810-byte/tamagotchi/readMe.md

 * 💖 Cute graphics & animations with a playful design

-🧠 Technologies Used
+🧠 Technologies Used:

-* HTML5 – for structure
+* HTML – for structure

-* CSS3 – for layout and playful visuals
+* CSS – for layout and playful visuals

 * JavaScript – for interactivity and logic

-🚀 How to Play
+🚀 How to Play:

 * Open the game in your browser.

 * Watch your Tamagotchi’s status indicators.

-* Use the buttons to feed, play, or rest your pet.
+* Use the buttons to feed, play or rest your pet.

 * Try to keep all stats in balance — and see how long your Tamagotchi can stay alive!

+* If you don't follow and keep the balance in all three steps (play, feed, sleep), you will lose the game.

+* The game is set on the value from 0 up to 10.
+If some of the boxes reaches more than 10, the game is over.